Clothing fetish: Uniforms

 Among the most common uniforms to fetish are those of a doctor, schoolgirl, police officer, military officer, nurse, French maid, sports player, waitress, cheerleader and Playboy Bunny.
 Some people also regard nuns' habits or even aprons as uniforms.
 Sometimes, a uniform may be used appropriate to what is being done.
-For example, someone may wear a nurse's uniform to administer an enema, a police uniform to handcuff and cage someone, or two equals dress as inmates for cell mate on cell mate activities in a prison setting or as submissive to a third (guard) player.
+For example, someone may wear a nurse's uniform to administer an enema, a police uniform to handcuff and cage someone, or two equals dress as inmates for cellmate-on-cellmate activities in a prison setting or as submissive to a third (guard) player.
 This may add a sense of authenticity to the game play.

 By fabric type

 Fur

 Venus with a Mirror by Tiziano Vecellio (c.
 1555) inspired Leopold von Sacher-Masoch's novel Venus im Pelz (Venus in Furs).